malinz/moodle-theme_boost_var_01/readme_moodle.txt

 Javascript:

+* remove folder theme/boost_var_01/amd/src/bootstrap
 * copy the js files from ~/bootstrap/js/src to theme/boost_var_01/amd/src/bootstrap (including the subfolder)
+* copy index.js from ~/bootstrap/js to theme/boost_var_01/amd/src
+* edit theme/boost_var_01/amd/src/index.js and update import path (src -> bootstrap)
 * Moodle core includes the popper.js library, make sure each of the new Bootstrap js files includes the 'core/popper' library instead of 'popper.js'.
-For version 4.5.0 these files were: tooltip.js and dropdown.js
+For version 4.6.0 these files were: tooltip.js and dropdown.js
 * update ./thirdpartylibs.xml to include all new Bootstrap js files
-* run "Grunt ignorefiles" to prevent linting errors appearing from the new Bootstrap js files.
+* run "grunt ignorefiles" to prevent linting errors appearing from the new Bootstrap js files.
-* in folder theme/boost_var_01 run "Grunt amd" to compile the bootstrap JS
+* in folder theme/boost_var_01 run "grunt amd" to compile the bootstrap JS
+* in folder theme/boost_var_01 run "grunt css" to compile scss